guettli/programming-guidelines/README.rst

 For detail lovers: No, it was not feasible to write a script which imported the excel sheet to the database.
 The excel sheet was not well structured.

+The term "configuration" has two meanings in the guideline.
+Under this heading "configuration" means that a customer can change the configuration and the configuration gets stored in a database.
+The term "configuration" in "Configuration-Management" has a different meaning.

 Avoid clever guessing
 .....................